The Great Retreat: How Political Parties Should Behave—And Why they Don't, under contract, Oxford University Press

 Clientelism, Capitalism, and Democracy: The Rise of Programmatic Politics in the United States and Britain.
-Under contract with Cambridge University Press.
+Cambridge University Press (2018)

 Clientelism, Capitalism, and Democracy explains the conditions under which political parties transition from clientelistic to programmatic competition.
 It argues that changes in capitalist organization, including the adoption of managerial capitalism and the creation of politically-oriented business organizations, led businesses to develop preferences against clientelism and patronage.
-Further, it argues that the linkages parties forged with business interests ushered in new forms of interest mediation, democratic accountability, and programmatic organization.
+Further, it argues that the linkages between businesses and parties ushered in new forms of interest mediation, democratic accountability, and programmatic organization.

-Democracy and Governance in the US: In Search of Innovations, in The Governance Report 2017, ed.
+The Contradictions of Democratic Innovation in the United States, in The Governance Report 2017, ed.
 Hertie School of Governance.
 Oxford University Press

 Illicit Tactics as Substitutes: Election Fraud, Ballot Reform and Contested Congressional Elections in the United States, 1860-1930, (with Jan Teorell).
 2017.
 Comparative Political Studies 50(5): 665-696

 Democracy in America (with Nolan McCarty).
 2015.
 Global Politics 6(S1), 49â€“55

 California's Election Reforms Should Be a Model for Other States, 2023, Carnegie Endowment for International Peace

 The case for mandatory universal voting: A review of E.J.
 Dionne and Miles Rapaport's 100% Democracy, 2022, The Washington Post